platipodium/mossco-code/doc/reference_manual/r30_mossco_schism_on_strand.markdown

-# Recipe #30: MOSSCO on STRAND
+# Recipe #30: MOSSCO and SCHISM on STRAND

 STRAND is the local cluster at HZG.
-It offers recent Intel and GNU compilers and parallelism via openmpi and intelmpi.
-STRAND is currently being customized for users, expect this document to change frequently.
-This page gives instructions for building **MOSSCO** and **SCHISM** on STRAND in the intel/intelmpi toolchain.
+It offers recent Intel and GNU compilers and parallelism via `openmpi` and `intelmpi`.

 ## Preparing your environment